 Info about RAF Lakenheath

-This is all correct to the best of our knowledge.
+This is all correct to the best of our knowledge – we are strictly jet amateurs.
 If anyone cares to add further information, we enjoy learning!

 At Lakenheath (LKZ) you will find the 48th Fighter Wing or Liberty Wing, subdivided into squadrons:

-- 492nd fighter squadron, nicknamed The Mad Hatters and the Bolars, flying the F15E Strike Eagle with a blue flash on the jet’s tail.
+- 492nd fighter squadron, nicknamed The Mad Hatters or the Bolars, flying the F15E Strike Eagle with a blue flash on the jet’s tail.

 - The 494th, The Panthers, have the F15E Strike Eagle with a red flash.